Turmeric - Uses and Side Effects

 • Turmeric can have notable negative drug interactions with medications like anticoagulants, antidepressants, antibiotics, antihistamines, cardiac medications, and chemotherapeutic drugs.
 It can also enhance the action of diabetes medications and can cause dangerously decreased blood glucose levels.

-• Turmeric can also aggravate stomach issues, like acid reflux, and gallstones.
+• Turmeric can also aggravate stomach issues like acid reflux and gallstones.

-• Turmeric has also been claimed to limit iron absorption so, it should not be taken by those taking iron supplements.
+• Turmeric has also been claimed to limit iron absorption, so it should not be taken by those taking iron supplements.

-• Pregnant or breastfeeding women can eat food containing turmeric as a spice but they should avoid having turmeric supplements.
-As high doses of turmeric may stimulate uterine contractions and can cause complications.
+• Pregnant or breastfeeding women can eat food containing turmeric as a spice, but they should avoid taking turmeric supplements.

 What Is the Nutritional Value of Turmeric?